 Suggested Minimum Years Training: 1-3

 This level is designed for intermediate level students.
-Students should be able to properly execute: Handstands, One-Handed Cartwheels (R & L), Bridges, Quarter Scorpion and Full Splits.
+Students should be able to properly execute ALL the skills listed: Handstands, One-Handed Cartwheels (R & L), Bridges, and Full Splits.

 Suggested Minimum Years Training: 3-5

-This level is designed for intermediate/pre-advanced level students.
-Students should be able to properly execute: Chest Stands, Forearm Stands, Flying Cartwheels, Front & Back Walkovers, Front & Back Limbers, Half Scorpion, Standing Leg Extension and Center and (R/L) Splits.
+This level is designed for pre-advanced/advanced level students.
+Students should be able to properly execute ALL the skills listed: Chest Stands, Forearm Stands, Flying Cartwheels, Front & Back Walkovers, Front & Back Limbers, Half Scorpion, and Center and (R/L) Splits.

 Suggested Minimum Years Training: 5-7

-This level is designed for advanced level students.
-Students should be able to properly execute: Hand Stand Hold in center, Hand Stand Walking, Side Aerials, Flying Walkovers, Valdez, Back Handsprings, Full Scorpion, Over Splits (Center & R/L).
+This level is designed for Pre-Pro level students.
+Students should be able to properly execute ALL the skills listed: Hand Stand Hold in center, Hand Stand Walking, Side Aerials, Flying Walkovers, Valdez, Back Handsprings, Full Scorpion, Over Splits (Center & R/L).